SeeuSim/ml_experiments/README.md

 ## Motivation

-Setting up of Conda dependencies has been traditionally very difficult.
+Setting up of Conda dependencies on Apple Silicon (M-series chip devices) has been traditionally very difficult.
 Using this repo, we hope to de-mystify and simplify the setup of Tensorflow environments on Apple ARM architecture.

 ## Prerequisites - MacOS